dontalton/cobbler/Readme.md

 Puppet module for managing Cobbler
 ==================================

+**
+Note: there are two branches, pob and master. pob is modified to integrate with stackforge/puppet_openstack_builder.
+If you want to use the module stand-alone, or with your own implementation, use master.
+**

 This fork supports RedHat AND Ubuntu Trusty LTS.
 It's also tested on Ubuntu Precise LTS, but will require slight changes to go back to Apache 2.2 directives.